-People must be informed in advance of the consequences of their behaviour.
-This implies foreseeability (above II.B.3) and non-retroactivity especially of criminal legislation.
-In civil and administrative law, retroactivity may negatively affect rights and legal interests.33 Outside the criminal field, a retroactive limitation of the rights of individuals or imposition of new duties may be permissible, but only if in the public interest and in conformity with the principle of proportionality (including temporally).
+especially of criminal legislation.
+In civil and administrative law, retroactivity may negatively affect rights and legal interests.
+47 However, outside the criminal field, a retroactive limitation of the rights of individuals or imposition of new duties may be permissible, but only if in the public interest and in conformity with the principle of proportionality (including temporally).
 The legislator should not interfere with the application of existing legislation by courts.

-8. Res judicata34
+8. Res judicata48